ctkqiang/Http-Attacker/README.md

         thread_num = <number>

-test2.py i used urllib3 to attack
+test2.py is used urllib3 to attack

 You need to change the webite in the python